mtklr/performer/README.md

 Use <kbd>F5</kbd> to select menu items.

 The encoder and <kbd>Prev</kbd> / <kbd>Next</kbd> move through menus, but the only way to select menu items was with the encoder.

+### display current

+Lowered display current values to make the screen a bit less bright (and potentially less noisy).
+See [DISPLAYMODS.md](https://github.com/mtklr/performer/blob/dev/DISPLAYMODS.md) for more info.

 ### miscellaneous